Hiroe Hu - Kobe, Japan

 I am now a fourth-year medical student, so I feel obligated to mention one of my science teachers (lol)!
 I, however, was most inspired by my IB English teacher.
 As an ESL student, I never felt confident or engaged in English class until Mr Lucas taught me that English literature isn’t just about grammar and sentence structures; it is about learning how people communicate their deepest emotions and experiences through their writing.
 It is ultimately about learning the human condition.
 Without Mr Lucas’ English class, I’m not sure if I would have arrived at my current path to becoming a psychiatrist!

-How you reached where you are today?
+How did you reach where you are today?

 My philosophy to scholarship is to rigorously investigate while staying true to my authentic self.
 At Brown, I started as a chemical engineering major.
 But mid-way during my undergraduate studies, I realized I loved learning about meditation and eastern philosophy so much that I ended up designing my own (second) major in contemplative psychology.
 After college, I took two years before medical school to work in scientific research labs while getting my yoga teacher certification.